|

 Click here for the site directory. |

-| Please consider linking to this site! | Click here to email us. |
+Please consider linking to this site! | Click here to email us. |

 For common salad radishes, the choices are many, but the literature does not suggest any notable difference in eating quality.
 Perhaps the biggest difference is suitability for growing in the summer (radishes, like all Brassicas, being cool-weather crops).
-Ultimately, after inordinate amounts of time wasted on false trails and hybrids, we came to the conclusion that the open-pollinated types Belle Glade and Sora are the best heat-resistant radish types (and perhaps the only open-pollinated ones).
-Regrettably, Belle Glade does not seem available to home gardeners, and while one well-known seedsman did carry the Sora type last year, it is gone from their current catalogue.
-But, as you are about to see, no loss.
+Ultimately, after inordinate amounts of time wasted on false trails and hybrids, we came to the conclusion that the well-known open-pollinated type French Breakfast is about the best heat-tolerant radish.
+Besides that, though, it is much recommended as a radish in general, so this one seems a no-brainer.

 Radishes are famously easy to grow, being often recommended as a first vegetable for children to try growing.